The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 The Su-30MKI is armed with a 30mm Gsh-30-1 cannon with 150 rounds of ammunition.
 The aircraft features 12 hardpoints capable of carrying external stores of up to 8t.
 The aircraft can launch a range of air-to-surface missiles, including Kh-29L/T/TYe, Kh-31A/P, Kh-59M and Nirbhay.

-The Su-30MKI fleet of IAF will be fitted with air-launched version of BrahMos supersonic cruise missiles.
+The Su-30MKI fleet of IAF was fitted with air-launched version of BrahMos supersonic cruise missiles and was successfully tested in November 2017.
 The BrahMos can strike targets within the range of 290km.
+The IAF completed the successful integration of the cruise missile on the fighter, with the third live firing of the missile from the aircraft in December 2019.

 The aircraft can also carry Vympel-built R-27R, R-73 and R-77 air-to-air missiles, as well as rocket pods, KAB-500 and KAB-1500 laser-guided bombs.